11 Tools & Strategies to Make Meetings More Efficient

 Fellow’s online meeting agenda feature is collaborative and inclusive, enabling everyone on the team to contribute to the agenda and be a part of the discussion.
 Create a shared meeting agenda and encourage everyone to add talking points, assign action items to specific meeting attendees and keep everyone accountable by following up on previously assigned tasks.

 A very useful feature is templates (choose preset or create your own) that make the process of making and following agendas a lot easier.

 6. Miro for next-level collaborative mind mapping

-Flowcharts and scribbles are a timeless classic of meetings, but it either had to be created beforehand or on the spot by someone who insistently claims they can’t draw.
-Miro solves the problem with a super flexible online mind mapping tool which lets you visualize and organize ideas on the spot – together!
+Flowcharts and scribbles are a timeless classic of meetings, but they either had to be created beforehand or on the spot by someone who insistently claims they can’t draw.
+Miro solves the problem with a super flexible online mind-mapping tool that lets you visualize and organize ideas on the spot – together!